 Successful completion of this course will enable students to:

-- Explain the rationale and feasibility for implementing Aboriginal property rights and
+- Explain the economic rationale and feasibility for implementing Indigenous rights and title.

 Module 1: Introduction to Canadian Aboriginal Peoples and Their Communities

 Module 2: Public Sector in Canada and Public Sector of First Nations